petermr/crops/All dictionaries version 0.0.1/README.md

-This folder contains all 21 xml dictionaries. mini_tps dictionaries are created by DST-KARYA interns by scoping the crop specific terpenes synthase corpus. crop_tpsenzyme is created by combining all minidictionaries.
+This folder contains all 21 xml dictionaries created from 2020-2021. mini_tps dictionaries are created by DST-KARYA interns by scoping the crop specific terpenes synthase corpus. crop_tpsenzyme is created by combining all minidictionaries.